 government-issued identification card with a photograph.

-Identify the need for other HHSC/MCO staff, federal staff, research staff or contractors to access confidential information through:
+Identify the need for other HHSC or MCO staff, federal staff, research staff or contractors to access protected health information (PHI) through one of the following:

 official correspondence or a telephone call from a state or regional office; or

-contact with an HHSC attorney.
+contact with an HHSC Office of the Chief Counsel.

-Contact appropriate regional or state office staff when federal agency staff, contractors, researchers or other HHSC/MCO staff come to the office without prior notification or adequate identification and request permission to access records.
+Contact appropriate regional or state office staff when federal agency staff, contractors, researchers or other HHSC or MCO staff come to the office without prior notification or adequate identification and request permission to access records.

+Refer to Section 2111.3 below if the individual is requesting personally identifiable information (PII) or PHI.

 2111.3 Verification and Documentation